MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Using one of the newer language models might improve the quality of responses.
 This lab exercise was tested using the GPT-5 and Claude Sonnet 4.5 models.
 Results were comparable between the two models.

-1. Ask GitHub Copilot to explain the current project and GitHub Spec Kit files.

-    For example, enter the following prompt in the Chat view:

-    ```plaintext
-    Review the current codebase.
-Explain the ContosoDashboard application features and the purpose of the GitHub Spec Kit files located under the .github\ and .specify\ directories.
-    ```

-1. Take a couple minutes to review GitHub Copilot's response.

-    GitHub Copilot's response should summarize the application features and explain the purpose of the GitHub Spec Kit files.

-    You can also review the project's README.md file for a description of the current application features, mock authentication system, and security implementation.

 1. In the Chat view, to verify that GitHub Spec Kit commands are available, type **/speckit**

     You should see autocomplete suggestions that show the available commands: